jonathanmiddleton/daisy-wee/README.md

   - adamw_weight_decay: Weight decay for AdamW-style optimizers.
 - SFT-specific
   - init_checkpoint: Path to a pretraining checkpoint used to warm-start SFT.
-  - ignore_prior_steps: Boolean.
-When true, ignore the serialized step count in the init checkpoint and start SFT from step 0 (weights are still loaded).
-Use this when fine-tuning on new data or domains.
-Can also be set via CLI as --ignore-prior-steps (or --ignore_prior_steps).
+  - ignore_prior_schedule: Boolean.
+When true, ignore the checkpoint's saved schedule_total_iters so LR and sliding-window schedules start fresh for this run (weights are still loaded).
+Can also be set via CLI as --ignore-prior-schedule (or --ignore_prior_schedule).
+Legacy --ignore-prior-steps/--ignore_prior_steps are accepted as aliases.
 - Overriding config values at launch
   - Any YAML key can be overridden on the command line via run.sh using key=value (or --key=value), for example:
     ```sh